 Causes it.

-There's no no dispute on this.
+There's no dispute on this.

-Uh coaches are supposed to monitor this shit relative to title yada yada yada in some federal regulation in order to get federal money for swimming pool activities in schools.
+Coaches are supposed to monitor this shit relative to title yada yada yada in some federal regulation in order to get federal money for swimming pool activities in schools.

 I don't know that they actually do that, monitor it.

-Um chlorine dioxide ingested, especially in the form of an enema, especially that way, is incredibly harmful because the chlorine atom alone in there they cannot dispute Sayther and Humboldt, cannot do Humboldt can't dispute anything because his mind shot.
+But chlorine dioxide ingested, especially in the form of an enema, especially that way, is incredibly harmful because the chlorine atom alone in, and they cannot dispute.

 But chlorine in the gut causes the formation of these chemicals called trihalomethanes.

-Trihalomethanes will glom onto a cell that would be called by um a colonoscopy operator, it would be called precancerous.
+Trihalomethanes will glom onto a cell that would be called by a colonoscopy operator.

-They now note they can't tell the difference between that local cell deprived of vitamin C exhibiting local scurvy and uh any other form of cancer, and they don't know that any given polyp is ever going to become cancerous, and your body naturally eliminates polyps.
+Now, note, they can't tell the difference between that local cell deprived of vitamin C, exhibiting local scurvy, and any other form of cancer.

 But nonetheless, if you take chlorine dioxide and it makes it into your gut, you're fucked because this stuff causes those cells to go cancerous 100% of the time.